Alaska Fjords: 5 Majestic Fjords to See on an Alaska Cruise

-Glaciers are a common sight to any traveler on our Alaska cruises.
+Glaciers are a common sight for any traveler on our Alaska cruises.
 They are hard to miss and a spectacle unto themselves.
 However, just as impressive are the state’s scenic fjords.
 If you’re wondering what they are or even how to say “fjords,” don’t worry—you’re not alone!

 Misty Fjords